 THREE WAYS TO VOTE: Early Voting, Vote-bymail and Voting in your Precinct.
+A Special Election may not offer the option of Early Voting.

 WHO CAN REGISTER: Must be a United States citizen; is at least 18 yrs. of age; a legal resident of Florida; is a legal resident of the county in which that person seeks to be registered; registers pursuant to the Florida Election Code.